mattvenn/esp8266/workshop/handout.md

 In deep sleep, the ESP can use 18uA or less.
 My breakout board uses more than that because of the regulator.

+## Timeout

+Connect GPIO16 to reset and set a time to sleep.
+After the timeout, the chip resets itself by toggling GPIO16.

+## External interrupt

+Set the timeout to 0 and it will sleep until the reset line is momentarily pulled low.

 ## Instructions

 Connect GPIO16 to reset.
-After the timeout, the chip resets itself by toggling GPIO16.

 Put the ESP to [deepsleep mode](https://github.com/esp8266/Arduino/blob/esp8266/hardware/esp8266com/esp8266/doc/reference.md#esp-specific-apis):

     ESP.deepSleep(microseconds, mode)

+Check your program sleeps for the desired time, then starts again from the beginning.